-Gain on sale/disposal of assets, net - Includes the gain or loss from the sale or disposal of assets.
-From time to time, the Company will sell disposed assets, primarily production related assets that are no longer in use.
+(Gain) loss on sale/disposal of assets, net - In 2020, the Company disposed assets and sold production related assets that were no longer in use.
+In the third quarter of 2019, the Company recorded a loss of \$1,362 on the disposal of newspaper production assets, as a result of reduced brokered and commercial printing, and publishing software that was replaced by a new digital content platform.
 In the second quarter of 2019, the Company completed the sale of real estate previously used as the Company's headquarters for \$28,000, resulting in a pretax gain of \$25,908.